 - Wernicke-Korsakoff syndrome, caused by thiamine deficiency.

-Journey Hillside Provides Treatment for Severe Alcoholism
+Journey Hillside Provides Treatment and Help for Crippling Alcoholism

 Journey Hillside is a private treatment center that offers on-site detox and full rehab services.
 This high-end, evidence-based program provides the healing space for someone in recovery from alcoholism.
 For more detail about the program, please contact us today at (877) 414-1024.